 Nikola, short seller Hindenburg clash over critical report

-Shares of Nikola Corp fell 8per cent on Thursday after Hindenburg Research shorted the stock and labeled the electric truck maker a "fraud" in a scathing report, evoking a sharp response from the company, which accused the short-seller of manipulating the high-flying stock.

-REUTERS: Shares of Nikola Corp fell 8per cent on Thursday after Hindenburg Research shorted the stock and labeled the electric truck maker a "fraud" in a scathing report, evoking a sharp response from the company, which accused the short-seller of manipulating the high-flying stock.
+TURIN: Shares of Nikola Corp fell 8 per cent on Thursday after Hindenburg Research shorted the stock and labelled the electric truck maker a "fraud" in a scathing report, evoking a sharp response from the company, which accused the short-seller of manipulating the high-flying stock.

 Hindenburg accused Nikola's founder Trevor Milton of nepotism and said it has gathered enough evidence to show that Milton made false statements to form partnerships with large automakers.